Green Artist

 Supplies.
 The cost of your supplies can be the largest expense you’ll encounter, but it’s also one you can control.
 Get creative with materials and see what works best for your style.
 I like to buy wood when it’s on sale and invest in high-quality tools that will last me a long time.

 Your time.
-To me, my time is my biggest expense, and the most important when I figure out how to price my work.
+Personally, my time is my biggest expense, and the most important when I figure out how to price my work.
 I want to make sure it’s worth my time and I’m not making a low hourly wage.

 Shipping.
 If you sell online, then you also have the cost of shipping to worry about.
 It can be expensive to ship wood burning art, but it’s important to make sure you are charging enough so shipping costs are covered.